November 11, 2025

 In the former sewage sludge treatment process, sludge is kept at a certain temperature for 15 – 60 days.

 The anaerobic microbes act aggressively on the sludge, resulting in the production of methane and carbon dioxide.
-In the aerobic sewage sludge treatment process, the sludge is supplied with oxygen, which produces carbon dioxide.

 There are now strong biological solutions that help in sewage sludge treatment.